GLOBAL MARKETS-Shares rally on Yellen hopes, sagging growth hits euro

 By Herbert Lash

-Yellen, currently the Fed's vice chair, defended the Fed's bold steps to spur economic growth and called efforts to boost hiring "imperative" during a hearing over her nomination before the U.S. Senate Banking Committee.
+Yellen defended the Fed's bold steps to spur economic growth, calling efforts to boost hiring "imperative" during a hearing over her nomination before the U.S. Senate Banking Committee.

-Yellen's comments drove the Dow and the S&P 500 to fresh closing highs, and the Nasdaq to highs last seen 13 years ago when the tech bubbled imploded.
+Yellen's comments drove the Dow and the S&P 500 to fresh record highs after her prepared remarks on Wednesday spurred the two indices to record closing highs and lifted European shares on Thursday before the hearing.

-"It's becoming quite clear that Vice Chair Yellen will be continuing with an accommodative stance for some time," said Ryan Larson, head of equity trading at RBC Global Asset Management.

 Canada's main stock index hit a two-week high, while the major stock indices in Mexico and Brazil rallied more than 1 percent.